nhatduy227/Aura/README.md

-# EyesforBlind
+# Aura
-Repository for eyes for blind
+Repository for navigating assistant